 Mon 5th August 8pm – Dartmoor at the Seaside

-The Dartmoor Entertainers was a late ’70s BBC TV documentary focused on the thriving Dartmoor traditional music and dance scene.
+The Dartmoor Entertainers was a late ’70s Westward TV documentary focused on the thriving Dartmoor traditional music and dance scene.
 Continuing this legacy are the present-day Dartmoor Entertainers who include Mark Bazeley, Jason Rice, Thomas White, Christabel White, Rob Murch, Carl Allerfeldt, Jim Causley and Bill Murray.
 Together they bring the full flavour of a traditional night of merrymaking on the moor.

 Wed 7th August 8pm – Odysseus Dreaming presented by Mike O’Connor & Barbara Griggs

 Odysseus Dreaming is the original tale of tales, a great epic that is one of the foundation stones of Western literature.
 Starting with texts by Homer, Hesiod, Virgil, Dante and Tennyson, crafted into a stunning performance, a mixture of powerful oral storytelling and achingly beautiful music and song.